UC-JepsonHerbaria/Jepson-eFlora/YELLOW_FLAGGING/README.md

 `$cal_dist` = California distribution, raw data from `eflora_treatments`, no conversion

 `$extra_cal_dist` = distribution outside California, raw data from `eflora_treatments`, no conversion

+####March 2013 Version, written by Dick Moe

+- Now converts the string to a hexadecimal or expanded presence/absence code.
+- Uses the module `Flatten.pm`.
+- Convert names to the `taxon_id`.
+- Does not label the distribution string as the variable, HCODE.

+Input files:

+`CDL_nomsyn` = hash file of taxon_id's and nomenclatural synonyms, created by CCH bulkloader

+`tax_syns_to_check` = file of taxonomic synonyms from the ICPN

+`smasch_taxon_ids.txt` = table of taxon_id's and taxon names

+`region_table.txt` = table of california bioregions, for conversion of distribution string to hexadecimal and expanded presence/absence code

+Outputs to file: `tid_dist_string.out'

 ### get_all_dist_local.pl